poppinss/types/README.md

 ### `UnWrapLazyImport<Fn>`

-Unwrap the default export of a `LazyImport` function
+Unwrap the default export of a `LazyImport` function.

 ```ts
 import type { LazyImport, UnWrapLazyImport } from '@poppinss/types'